Federal Direct Parent PLUS Loans

 - If I’m Approved, What Are My Next Steps?

-- Parent borrowers who are approved are required to complete the Online Master Promissory Note (MPN) available at www.studentloans.gov using their Federal PIN.
-Parents borrowing a Direct PLIUS Loan for more than one student will be required to complete a separate MPN for each student.
+- Parent borrowers who are approved are required to complete the Online Master Promissory Note (MPN) available at www.studentloans.gov using their FSA ID.
+Parents borrowing a Direct PLUS Loan for more than one student will be required to complete a separate MPN for each student.

 The MPN is a legal document in which the parent borrower promises to repay the loan(s) and any accrued interest and fees to the Department of Education.
 The MPN also explains the terms and conditions of the loan(s).
 Parent borrowers will receive a disclosure statement that gives specific information about the loan scheduled to disburse under the MPN, including the loan amount, loan fees, and the expected loan disbursement dates and amounts.